 The foundation of a healthy life, part 11: conclusion and an important end note

-So far we’ve talked about nutrition, medicine, exercise and making sure your life suits you.
+So far in this series on how to life a healthy life we’ve talked about nutrition, medicine, exercise and making sure your life suits you.
 Of course, this is not all it takes to heal yourself.
 If it were that easy, my practice had no right to exist.
 Often forgotten trauma underlies what is wrong.
 This can be physical and mental trauma.
 It can even not be your own trauma, but belong to the generation(s) before you.
 Intricate, right?

 Sometimes trauma needs to be resolved before you can even start to imagine what your life should look like.
 Living your own life is therefore always a process, a path.
 But with this series you do have tools to help you begin changing.
 Start with nutrition.
 Continue the process with movement.
 You will see that you will get more energy.
 And energy is perhaps the most essential ingredient for change.